microsoft/vscode-docs/docs/java/java-webapp.md

 Area: java
 TOCTitle: Java Web App
 ContentId: 98ddf1d3-6a8e-4b0f-a44d-e57cfdf2348c
-PageTitle: Deploy Java Web App to Cloud
+PageTitle: Deploy Java Web Apps to the cloud
 DateApproved: 11/14/2017
 MetaDescription: Java web app tutorial showing how to deploy a Java web app to Azure
 MetaSocialImage: TBD
 ---
-# Deploy Java Web App to Cloud
+# Deploy Java Web Apps to the cloud

 In our [first tutorial](/docs/java/java-tutorial.md), we've build a Java web app running locally.
 This tutorial will show you how to run it in the cloud.